Skip to content

 Warnings

-Your URL must be publicly accessible on the web, without any access restriction (authentication, rate limiting, ...).
+Your URL must be publicly accessible on the web, with no access restrictions (authentication, rate limiting, etc.).

 Only one chance to receive the event

-Our system does not retry if your webhook endpoint fails: If the called URL responds with an error (500, 403, ...), we will not attempt to call it again later.
+Our system does not retry webhook delivery if your endpoint fails.
+If the called URL responds incorrectly (500 error, 403 error, etc.), we will not attempt to call it again automatically.

-• Should ideally monitor your endpoint to ensure proper handling of received events
+• Should ideally monitor your endpoint to ensure proper processing of received events

-• Should consider logging the received events and their processing status
+• Should consider logging received events and their processing status

-• May keep a strategy of regularly fetching data from our APIs in addition to webhooks
+• May maintain a regular data recovery strategy using our APIs, in addition to webhooks

-For this last case: For example, you might regularly receive attendee.booked and attendee.canceled events but still want to GET /{client_token}/attendees every hour to compare the list against your records.
+In the latter case, for example, you may regularly receive attendee.booked and attendee.canceled events but still fetch GET /{client_token}/attendees every hour to reconcile the list with the one you maintain.

 Setup

-Contact support or the API team so your URL can be configured on the Sandbox environments for your initial tests.
-You will then have to trigger the events yourself.
+Contact the support/API teams so that your URL is configured on sandbox environments to run your first tests.
+You will then need to trigger the events yourself.

-Once your integration is validated, contact support or the API team again to have your URL configured on the production environments.
+Once your integration is validated, contact the support/API teams again so that your URL is configured on production environments.